Graduation (album): Marketing

 The album's release generated much publicity over a sales competition with 50 Cent's Curtis.
 Three months prior to the September 11 release date, West extended his gratitude towards 50 Cent for the enthusiasm and excitement the friendly competition had produced.
-Though confident that he would emerge victorious, West said that he would be perfectly fine with losing to 50 Cent, saying that he'd rather, "be #2 on that day rather than come out and be #1 on a day nobody cares about".
+Though confident that he would emerge victorious, West said that he would be perfectly fine with losing to 50 Cent, stating that he would rather "be #2 on that day rather than come out and be #1 on a day nobody cares about".
 In an interview for USA Today, 50 Cent expressed his view on the idea of a sales competition, stating "It's great marketing – for Kanye West.
 But I sell way more records than Kanye West, and I generate way more interest than Kanye West.
 They think they can match us up, but they'll find out when that week goes by and the sales come back.
 This is no rivalry".
-"Mine will sell and his will still be on the shelf," 50 Cent told Rolling Stone.
+"Mine will sell and his will still be on the shelf", 50 Cent told Rolling Stone.
 On August 10, 50 Cent confirmed during an interview with SOHH that he would end his career as a solo recording artist if Graduation were to sell more copies than Curtis in the United States.
 However, 50 Cent later retracted his statement within an MTV interview due to his contract agreements with Aftermath Entertainment and Interscope Records.
 But most retailers and radio programmers interviewed picked West, whose single, "Stronger", was Number Six on Billboard's Hot 100 -while none of 50's four singles climbed higher than the thirty-second spot.

 West spent a significant amount of time promoting Graduation during his trip to the United Kingdom.
 On August 17, West guest starred on the British comedy-variety show The Friday Night Project.
 He played preview versions of the songs "Big Brother" and "Champion" from his forthcoming third album while making an appearance on DJ Tim Westwood's radio show on August 18.
 Later that day, West performed at V Festival in Chelmsford, England before an audience of over 50,000 people and again played new material from Graduation as well as a tribute cover of Amy Winehouse's hit single "Rehab".
 He then held a secret concert with Barbadian singer Rihanna for an audience of over five hundred fans and invited guests at Westminster Central Hall in London, England on August 20.
 The guests were greeted by staff members wearing graduation robes and mortarboard caps in reference to the title of West's third studio album Graduation.
 At the end of the concert, a shower of silver confetti and ticker tape reading Touch the Sky fell from the ceiling onto the audience while the actual "Touch the Sky", which was the fourth single from Late Registration, was played on the speakers.